saramoohead/cv/README.md

 - Made tech lead on a new client project (Oct 2016)
 - Company expert on new structure transforming data via TSQL to XML for Telerik, instead of SSRS, to provide more flexibility and speed to standard and custom reports
 - Debugging and optimising existing procedures, building data validations, extracting modules when possible
+- Proposing new features to R&D, such as a scalable x-axis and better report filter structures
 - After seeing repetition and human error creep into my and other's custom data set ups, wrote dynamic SQL procedure to generate straight from the database to save hours of manual intervention and eliminate human error

 ## Internships (June - September 2015)